When Is Hurricane Season? Now, Actually

 The best hurricane preparation is education.

-Whether you live in a hurricane-prone region or are planning on moving to or visiting such an area, it is important to develop an understanding of what hurricanes are, the dates of hurricane season, and relevant terminology.
+Whether you live in a hurricane-prone region or are planning on moving to or visiting such an area, it is important to understand what hurricanes are, how long is hurricane season, the NOAA hurricane forecast, and relevant terminology.
 Increasing your understanding of these topics will help you make preparations and decisions that will keep you and your loved ones safe from the destruction that hurricanes leave in their path.